This World First Aid Day, the Australian Red Cross encourages us all to learn how to be real heroes.

 Would you know what to do if someone around you suddenly needed help?
 Learning First Aid and knowing how to provide appropriate assistance in emergency situations can make a very real difference – and even save lives.
-In fact, the International Federation of Red Cross says that in emergencies, 90% of lives are saved by ordinary people who have learned the
+In fact, the International Federation of Red Cross says that in emergencies, 90% of lives are saved by ordinary people who have learned the basics of first aid.

 First Aid incidents are often unpredictable and can occur anywhere, in any situation.
 Being prepared and having the knowledge and confidence to be able to step in gives you the power to help people, and in some cases even prevent these incidents to begin with.